 *The estimated net prices above are College Raptor’s estimate.
 Please contact the college financial aid office for actual net cost figures.

 A program that focuses on the creative aspects of the blending of music and technology; and that prepares individuals to apply technical knowledge and skills to the composition, recording, synthesis, and performance of music; audio-visual production; scoring for film and multimedia; and software and multimedia development.
 Includes instruction in music theory, music history, composition, acoustics, recording technology, computer composition, electronic music synthesis, technology-based performance, 3D sound and spatial audio, and music business and law.

-While Music Technology offers degrees up to the Postbaccalaureate certificate, the majority of students study towards a Associates degree.
+While Music Technology offers degrees up to the Masters degree, the majority of students study towards a Associates degree.
 Students study Music Technology all around the US, though the major at the Masters degree level has the most graduates in Utah.
 The average starting salary for an undergraduate degree in Music Technology is $38,300.

-Some of the highest paying jobs for Music Technology majors include Art, Drama, and Music Teachers, Postsecondary, Sound Engineering Technicians and Music Directors and Composers.
+Some of the highest paying jobs for Music Technology majors include Art, Drama, and Music Teachers, Postsecondary, Music Directors and Composers and Sound Engineering Technicians.
 But, another thing to think about is how many job openings there currently is.
 Careers that are in high need that a degree in Music Technology can prepare you for are Art, Drama, and Music Teachers, Postsecondary, Music Directors and Composers and Sound Engineering Technicians.

 These are the highest paying careers for Music Technology majors.